 Was quoted saying Paper Towels might have helped avoid spread of deadly cholera outbreaks.
 Tributes from Bill & Melinda Gates,..read more

-To get the quarterly TissueStory UPDATE SUMMARY by e-mail, please leave your address here.
+To get the occasional TissueStory UPDATE SUMMARY by e-mail, please leave your address here.

 You can unsubscribe at any time.

 These are the progressive Founding Members who are

 supporting this new initiative to Positively Promote Tissue:

 See this great video called “Chasing Paper” by National Geographic Italia.